-Any student not meeting the required academic progress at the evaluation period will be placed on academic warning/academic probation for one payment period (academic term) beginning the next payment period (academic term).
-The student is eligible for financial aid during academic warning period.
-Any student failing to bring his/her cumulative GPA up to the minimum 2.0 for the A.A. in Interior and B.A. in Interior Design programs, and 3.0 for the M.I.A. program after the payment period (academic term) on academic warning /academic probation will be terminated/dismissed from the Institute.
+Any student not meeting the required academic progress at the evaluation period will be placed on academic warning/probation for one payment period (academic term) beginning the next payment period (academic term).
+Student is notified by mail.
+The student is eligible for financial aid during the academic warning/probation period.
+Any student failing to bring their cumulative GPA up to the minimum 2.0 for the A.A. in Interior Design and B.A. in Interior Design programs and 3.0 for the M.I.A. program after the payment period (academic term) on academic warning/probation will be terminated from the Institute.